-We have set out local eligibility criteria (based on the Housing Allocations Policy 2018) in accordance with The Self-Build and Custom Housebuilding Regulations 2016.
-Applicants are required to demonstrate if they meet the following local eligibility criteria that they:
+We have set out our local eligibility criteria (based on the Housing Allocations Policy 2018) and in accordance with Self-Build and Custom Housebuilding Regulations 2016 .

 - have lived continuously in the Uttlesford District for the last three years (time spent away at University or college will count as living continuously within the district providing the applicant had previously lived in the district immediately prior to the start of their course)

 - are living outside of Uttlesford but have immediate family members who have lived in Uttlesford for the last 5 years and from whom they are receiving or giving substantial ongoing support

 - are living outside of Uttlesford but have been permanently employed in the Uttlesford District for a minimum of 3 years and working at least 24 hours per week

 You won't need t prove that you have a local connection if you:

 - are an existing social housing tenants residing in the Uttlesford District